ckgifford06/w2wSports/README.md

 The formula varies slightly by sport but follows the same general structure.
 Each league has its own rating module (NBArating.py, CBBrating.py, etc.) with sport-specific rivalries and adjustments.

-AI Blurb Generation
-Game descriptions are generated using Claude AI for the top 10 ranked games only.
-This keeps API costs low (around $0.10/month) while still providing quality descriptions for the games that matter.
-The system caches blurbs in a JSON file so each game only needs one API call per day, regardless of how many visitors the site gets.
-If the cache is empty or the API fails, a rule-based fallback generates descriptions using team rankings, records, and conference information.

 ## Configuration